AbhiramRuthala/RSEF-Project/README.md

 # RSEF-Project

-### This project details key code/software important for the Alzheimer-tracking project.
+This project details key code/software important for the Alzheimer-tracking project.
+Thanks for checking it out!